Gove Airport: History

 The airport was originally the location of Airfield Gove during World War II.

 Gove Airport is located on the site of the former RAAF Base Gove.
-This World War II airbase was built in 1943 and named for Pilot Officer William Gove who was killed in action.
+This World War II airbase was built in 1943 and named for Pilot Officer William Gove, who was killed in action.
 During the war, the airfield was used by No. 83 Squadron RAAF flying CAC Boomerangs and No. 13 Squadron RAAF flying Lockheed Venturas, with No. 42 Squadron RAAF operating PBY Catalina flying boats out of nearby Drimmie Head.
 At the height of operations, over 5,000 servicemen were stationed at the base.
 The base closed in early 1946.

+The airport was established in the 1970s.
+The old terminal was replaced by a new one, shaped like an aircraft, built in 2005-06.

+Description

+Gove Airport services the mining town of Nhulunbuy and several Aboriginal communities, including Yirrkala.
+The airport is located 5.8 NM south southeast of the Nhulunbuy town centre, on Melville Road.
+It is operated by the Nhulunbuy Corporation.

 Facilities

-The airport resides at an elevation of 205 ft above mean sea level.
+The airport is located at an elevation of 205 ft (62 m) above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 2208 × 45 m.

 A new terminal building was completed in 2005, providing an air-conditioned departure lounge and indoor baggage collection.